habitat-sh/habitat/www/source/docs/Reference/habitat-cli.html.md

 ***

-## hab-pkg
+## hab pkg
-Subcommand that allows you to install local or remote packages.
+Subcommand that allows you to build or install local or remote packages.

 **USAGE**